Philiphao-Bluebolt/Obsidian-Technology-Note/~🎓~ 课程学习 Courses/NTU/EE6341 - 🧵 Advanced Analog Circuits/📜 Notes/Part 4 - Active Filters.md

-+ **What it does** - Block some of the frequency factors of the signal while allowing others to pass
++ **Function** - Block some of the frequency factors of the signal while allowing others to pass

-In a nutshell, filters are circuit that extinguish frequencies.
+In a nutshell, filters are circuits that extinguish frequencies.
 They're created to get rid of unwanted signal component in certain frequency ranges.
 There're two types filters based on their components

 + Passive filter - Built with RCL impedance component
-+ Active filters - Built with RC and active components, more **compact**.
++ Active filter - Built with RC and active components, more **compact**.

 > When designing a filter, we're actually finding a **transfer function** $H(s)$ with the desired frequency response and then build a circuit to implement the system.
-This method is called **Network synthesis**
+This method is called **Network Synthesis**

 + Design Technique
 	+ [[#Frequency Scaling]]